Speak Now (Taylor's Version)

 Speak Now (Taylor's Version) is the third re-recorded album by the American singer-songwriter Taylor Swift.
 It was released on July 7, 2023, through Republic Records, as part of Swift's re-recording project following the 2019 dispute over the master recordings of her back catalog.
 The album is a re-recording of Swift's third studio album, Speak Now (2010).
 She announced the re-recording at the first Nashville concert of her sixth concert tour, the Eras Tour, on May 5, 2023.

 Speak Now (Taylor's Version) consists of songs written solely by Swift.
 She produced the re-recorded versions of 16 tracks from the deluxe edition of Speak Now with Christopher Rowe, and six previously unreleased "From the Vault" tracks with Jack Antonoff and Aaron Dessner.
 Two vault tracks respectively feature Fall Out Boy and Hayley Williams.
-A country pop, pop rock, and power pop album, Speak Now (Taylor's Version) incorporates various rock styles such as emo, pop-punk, and alternative rock.
+A country pop and pop rock album, Speak Now (Taylor's Version) incorporates various rock styles such as emo, pop-punk, and alternative rock.
 Its sound is characterized by prominent electric guitars, dynamic drums, and strings.
 Reflecting Swift's adolescence, the songs document emotions of affection, grievance, and heartbreak, forming a loose concept album of unspoken confessions.

 Music critics praised Swift's emotionally engaging songwriting in the album and the matured tone of her vocal performances, although the alteration to a lyric in the track "Better than Revenge" had a mixed response.
 Speak Now (Taylor's Version) reached number one on the album charts of Australia, Canada, Spain, Sweden, and the United Kingdom, among others.
 In the United States, it was Swift's 12th album to top the Billboard 200 chart, breaking Barbra Streisand's all-time record for the most number-one albums by a female artist.
 It was later certified four-times platinum by the Recording Industry Association of America.
 All 22 of its tracks charted on the Billboard Hot 100, with "I Can See You", which was accompanied by a music video, becoming the highest-peaking at number five.